How Tyler Helps Clients

-Prior to receiving his law degree, Tyler was a summer intern for the Honorable Judge Joy Flowers Conti, the current Chief Judge of the Federal District Court for the Western District of Pennsylvania.
-There, he undertook legal research on complex litigation matters and assisted in drafting memoranda.
+Prior to receiving his law degree, Tyler was a summer intern for the Honorable Judge Joy Flowers Conti, of the Federal District Court for the Western District of Pennsylvania.
+In this role, he undertook legal research on complex litigation matters and assisted in drafting memoranda.

 Tyler was a 2011 summer associate in Buchanan's Pittsburgh office.